kbkubow/DaphniaPulex20162017Sequencing/Filter201620172018VCFinR/RelatednessMarch2018noA.md

+Let's look at relatedness of the non superclone A March 2018 D8 clones using mapgd.
+We can use this to test the hypothesis that they are F1 hybrids of A and B, by first looking to see if they are full clones.
+So just running this analysis on the March2018 individuals for now.
+Can try adding in A and B later.
 First make mpileup of the D8 moderate coverage, no SC a individuals, at the linkage pruned SNPs.
 ```
 #!/bin/bash